TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 .. exception:: ProcessError

-   The base class of all :mod:`multiprocessing` exceptions.
+   The base kundi of all :mod:`multiprocessing` exceptions.

 .. exception:: BufferTooShort